3l3ali/Moe-Alali/README.md

 ## 😎 About
-Hi my name is Moe and I'm a Fullstack software developer and this is my personal website.
+Hi my name is Moe and I'm a System Development Engineer and this is my personal website.

 ## 🔥 Skills
 - Ruby
 - Ruby on Rails
-- C#
-- Asp.net Core MVC
 - JavaScipt
 - TypeScript
 - Angular